Hong Kong: Cuisine

 Food in Hong Kong is primarily based on Cantonese cuisine, despite the territory's exposure to foreign influences and its residents' varied origins.
 Rice is the staple food, and is usually served plain with other dishes.
 Freshness of ingredients is emphasised.
-Poultry and seafood are commonly sold live at wet markets, and ingredients are used as quickly as possible.
-There are five daily meals: breakfast, lunch, afternoon tea, dinner, and siu yeh.
+Poultry and seafood are commonly sold live at wet markets, and ingredients are used as quickly as possible when still fresh.
+There are up to five daily meals: breakfast, lunch, afternoon tea, dinner, and siu yeh.
 Dim sum, as part of yum cha (brunch), is a dining-out tradition with family and friends.
 Dishes include congee, cha siu bao, siu yuk, egg tarts, and mango pudding.
 Local versions of Western food are served at cha chaan teng (Hong Kong-style cafes).
 Common cha chaan teng menu items include macaroni in soup, deep-fried French toast, and Hong Kong-style milk tea.